Free representations of outer automorphism groups of free products via characteristic abelian coverings: Characteristic abelian covers associated with a free product

-\subsection{Characteristic abelian covers associated with a free product}
+\section{Characteristic abelian covers associated with a free product}

-\paragraph{} Our goal is now to apply Bridson and Vogtmann's method, using the geometric intuition given by the above study of group actions on trees, to construct embeddings of $\Out(G)$, where $G$ is a free product.
-We first limit ourselves to the case where $G$ is a free product of groups that are freely indecomposable and not isomorphic to $\mathbb{Z}$.
+\paragraph{} Our goal is to apply Bridson and Vogtmann's method \cite{bv} to construct embeddings of $\Out(G)$, where $G$ is a free product.
+We first limit ourselves to the case where $G$ is a free product of groups that are freely indecomposable and not isomorphic to $\mathbb{Z}$ (i.e. there is no free factor in the Grushko decomposition of $G$).
 Moreover, we will need to assume that the factors are abelian.
-In \ref{subsec_gen_rel_facteur_libre} and \ref{subsec_plong_facteur_libre}, we will see how to deal with the case where some of the factors are isomorphic to $\mathbb{Z}$ (i.e. where $G$ has a free factor).
+In Section \ref{sect_second_emb_result}, we will see how to deal with the case where some of the factors are isomorphic to $\mathbb{Z}$ (i.e. where $G$ has a free factor).

-The characteristic cover $\hat{X}$ of the graph $X$ chosen by Bridson and Vogtmann in \cite{bv} to construct embeddings of $\Out\left(F_n\right)$ is an abelian cover, i.e. a normal cover whose Galois group is abelian.
-A good reason to make this choice is the simplicity of the geometry of $\hat{X}$: it is a toric grid.
-If we replace the graph $X$ by a $G$-tree $A$, we will see that abelian coverings of $(A,G)$ have a geometry that is close to that of a torus, and this analogy will guide us towards the construction of embeddings of $\Out(G)$.
+The characteristic cover $\hat{X}$ of the graph $X$ chosen by Bridson and Vogtmann to construct embeddings of $\Out\left(F_n\right)$ is a finite abelian cover, i.e. a normal cover whose Galois group is finite abelian.
+A good reason to make this choice is the simplicity of the geometry of $\hat{X}$: it is the Cayley graph of $\left(\mathbb{Z}/r\right)^n$ with its standard generating set, which can be seen as a grid embedded in an $n$-dimensional torus.